Balderdash (game show): Balderdash Barrage

 The champion chose one of the celebrity panelists as their teammate for the Balderdash Barrage.
 Ten monitors were displayed, each with one letter in the word "Balderdash.”
-The champion was shown up to nine statements, all of which ended with a Balderdash word or phrase (almost identical to the Gauntlet of Villains from the CBS game show Whew!).
+The champion was shown up to nine statements, all of which ended with a Balderdash word or phrase (similar to the Gauntlet of Villains from the CBS game show Whew!).
 If the champion could not correct the statement, the celebrity was given a chance to give the correct response.

 The round was played for 45 seconds, and each correct answer eliminated one of the letters in "Balderdash.”
 Giving nine correct answers before time ran out automatically won the contestant a trip.
 Otherwise, the champion faced whatever monitors were left and chose one.
 The trip was hidden behind one of the monitors, while the other(s) hid a secondary prize (usually a spa package).
 Toward the end of Balderdash's run, the rules were adjusted so that if the champion gave nine correct answers within 45 seconds, he/she won both prizes.